 Did you end up with an over abundance of jalapeño chili peppers this year?
-Preserve that harvest into shelf-stable jars of pickled jalapeño slices.
-They taste hot and spicy with a vinegary kick.
+Preserve that harvest into shelf-stable jars of sliced pickled jalapenos.
+They taste hot and spicy with a tangy vinegary kick.

 Tips for Canning Pickled Jalapeños

-As with all pickled produce, harvesting and preserving within a day or so will give you a higher quality product.
+As with all pickled produce, preserving within a day or so after harvesting will give you a higher quality product.
 Choose freshly harvested jalapeños with firm flesh and bruise free skins.
 Skip peppers that have cracks, soft spots, or are shriveled.
 Trim and freeze these instead.

-This recipe is for green jalapeño peppers, but you can use red, or even swap out the type of hot peppers as long as the amount of peppers stays the same.
+You can use green or red jalapenos for this recipe, or even swap out the type of hot peppers as long as the amount of peppers stays the same.
+I often pickle serrano chiles, yellow banana peppers, and Hungarian wax peppers using this recipe.

 Use commercial vinegar with 5% acidity